On this page

 errorSummary Human-readable summary of the error String

-Returning an error object causes Okta to retry sending the OTP to the requester using Okta's telephony provider(s).
+Returning an error object causes Okta to retry sending the OTP to the Requester using the Okta telephony providers.

 Note: If the error object doesn't include a defined errorSummary property, the following default message is returned to the end user: The callback service returned an error.